Welcome!

 Tip 3 | Participate in the introduction activities

 Every academic year at The Hague University of Applied Sciences begins with an introduction.
-You will immediately get to know the university, the city and your fellow students.
+You will immediately get to know the university, the city, your teachers and your fellow students.

 You will soon know who you can text if you find yourself lost in the building.
 All degree programmes plan their own introduction activities.
 The introduction is the basis for your studies at THUAS.
 You will find out all you need to know about your programme, timetables, systems and much more.
 You will receive more information from your degree programme.